PTX-Interface-Specification/ptx-specification/BENEFITS.md

 By enabling modularity and interoperability:

-- Operators can upgrade OBU or IBIS systems independently.
+- Operators can upgrade OBU or IBIS systems independently
-- Entire fleets do not need to be replaced when one subsystem reaches end-of-life.
+- Entire fleets do not need to be replaced when one subsystem reaches end-of-life
-- Spare parts, maintenance, and training become less vendor-specific.
+- Spare parts, maintenance, and training become less vendor-specific
-- Competition across the lifecycle leads to more favourable pricing.
+- Competition across the lifecycle leads to more favourable pricing

 PTX reduces total cost of ownership and helps protect long-term investments.